kayomarz/ml-select/README.md

 ### Why ReasonML?

-ReScript being young, might continue to veer further towards JavaScript to do and spin off into something different from ReasonML or OCaml.
+ReScript being young, might continue to veer further towards JavaScript and spin off into something different from ReasonML or OCaml.
 No doubt, ReScript might become a useful and popular language but the JavaScript ecosystem is enormous with many languages compiling to JavaScript such as *ClojureScript*, *Elm*, *PureScript*, *Dart* and *TypeScript*.

 ReasonML seems to remain close to OCaml.
 It has the necessary JavaScript interoperability and has *Reason React*.
 Being adopted by companies for frontend